carlsednaoui/add-to-calendar-buttons/README.md

 ### Usage

+#### Options
+Event title
+`title: 'Get on the front page of HN'`

+Event start date
+`start: new Date('June 15, 2013 19:00')`

+Event duration (IN MINUTES)
+`duration: 120`

+You can also choose to set an end time
+If an end time is set, this will take precedence over duration
+`end: new Date('June 15, 2013 23:00')`

+Event Address
+`address: 'The internet'`

+Event Description
+`description: 'Get on the front page of HN, then prepare for world domination.'`

 #### Basic

-// Event title
-title: 'Get on the front page of HN'

-// Event start date
-start: new Date('June 15, 2013 19:00')

-// Event duration (IN MINUTES)
-duration: 120

-// You can also choose to set an end time
-// If an end time is set, this will take precedence over duration
-end: new Date('June 15, 2013 23:00')

-// Event Address
-address: 'The internet'

-// Event Description
-description: 'Get on the front page of HN, then prepare for world domination.'

 ##### Example